afainer/cleven/README.md

 the majority of 3D editing operations are similar to editing operations in 2D raster graphics.

+Cleven's main goal is to explore new design approaches to video games and interactive visualization basing on the still unharnessed potential of volume graphics.

 Cleven has nothing else but volume objects.
 However, this limitation helps drastically simplify its implementation: there is no mixed polygon-volume rendering, we deal with only one data format and so on.

-For volume rendering a simple slice-based OpenGL renderer is implemented.
-So far, the renderer has only orthographic projection, therefore Cleven is intended to be used for games with isometric graphics.
+So far, Cleven has a simple slice-based OpenGL renderer with orthographic projection, basic support of volume sprites and simple converter from polygonal models to voxel maps.

 Current status
 --------------